 The Characters: Seven Ronin eagerly looking for work: Kambei Shimada (Takashi Shimura), Gorobei Katayama (Yoshio Inaba), Shichiroji (Daisuke Katō), Kyuzo (Seiji Miyaguchi), Heihachi Hayashida (Minoru Chiaki), Katsushiro (Isao Kamura), Kikuchiyo (Toshiro Mifune).

 The Mission: The Ronin are hired by a poor village to defend them against bandits.

 Who Survived: Katsushiro, Kambei, and Shichiroji survive.
 They manage to defend the villagers and defeat the bandits.

-#474 on The Most Rewatchable Moviessee more on Seven Samurai
+#62 on The Best Epic Moviessee more on Seven Samurai

 The Characters: A group of the Army's worst convicts is turned into a commando unit to be sent on a top-secret mission behind enemy lines.

 The Mission: Days before D-Day, the team must assault a Nazi chateau holding a meeting between some of the top German officers.
 By eliminating them, the Allies hope to disrupt the Nazi chain of command.